river-ouzel/lbxr/new_joiners.markdown

 You can log in on the hub page above, or go to <https://organise.earth> and log in, or there are desktop and mobile apps as well at <https://mattermost.com/download/>

-When you log in you should see a screen similar to this:
+When you have logged in you should see a screen similar to this:

 ![Mattermost screenshot](/assets/images/mattermost.png)